foodkick/foodkick.github.io/_elements/buttons.md

     <h4 class="usa-heading">Usability</h4>
     <h5>When to use</h5>
     <ul class="usa-content-list">
-      <li>Use buttons for the most important actions you want users to take on your site, such as "download," "sign up," or "log out."</li>
+      <li>Use buttons for the most important actions you want users to take on your site, such as "download," "create account," or "sign out".</li>
     </ul>
     <h5>When to consider something else</h5>
     <ul class="usa-content-list">